 Mesh kits are better in terms of feel, sensitivity, and versatility compared to rubber kits.
-This is because they simulate acoustic kits better.
+This is because mesh kits simulate acoustic kits better.
 They are adjustable in terms of tension, have similar rebound characteristics to acoustic kits, and can even simulate brush sweeps.

 If you once and for all want to find out what the differences are between mesh and rubber electronic kits are and which is better, this article will cover it all.
 Besides that, we will compare them with each other and list our favorite electronic kit that surpasses your expectations of what an electronic kit should be.

-However, rubber heads are smaller and more robust than mesh heads, which means they are more practical in terms of live performances because they can’t get so easily damaged.
+However, rubber heads are smaller and more robust than mesh heads.
+This makes them more practical in terms of live performances, since they don’t get damaged so easily.

 The difference between mesh and rubber electronic drums lay within the design of each, their materials, and how they are manufactured.
 Moreover, depending on the kit, mesh drums may have better functionality in terms of being able to strike the pads in different positions to produce different sounds.

-Below, we will go over all the different and similar characteristics when the two are compared to each other.
+Below, we will go over all the different and similar characteristics when the two are compared to each other, including: